Ontotext-AD/kafka-sink-graphdb/README.md

 		  CONNECT_CONSUMER_SSL_CLIENT_AUTH: required
 ```
 > **Note:** </br>
-> The FailedRecordProducer will initiate only if both "errors.tolerance": "all" and a value for "errors.deadletterqueue.topic.name"</br>
+> The DLQ (Dead Letter Queue) producer will initiate only if both "errors.tolerance": "all" and a value for "errors.deadletterqueue.topic.name"</br>
 > are either specified in the properties file or passed as runtime properties.</br>
 > They cannot be provided as environment variables. </br>
 > If security configuration is not found in the properties file or as a runtime property the application </br>